eeternalsadness/MS3CodingChallenge/README.md

 Other Thoughts
 --------------

-The application could be programmed so that it is entirely contained in a GUI, but that would take more time and make the code more complex for something that only does a single task.
+The application could be programmed so that it is entirely contained in a GUI, but that would make the code more complex for something that only does a single task.
 Instead, the application uses a combination of both the console/command line and a GUI, with the console/command line acting as a debugger that tells the user what the application is doing.